engie/engie.github.io/_posts/2012-07-06-GitHub-on-KVM.markdown

 1. Boot up GitHub & log in with SSH
 1. Run ghe-grow-root -d /dev/vda6

-This should make GitHub all the available disk space.
+This should make GitHub use all the available disk space.